Ranky Tanky Builds On The Music And Culture Of Slave Descendants

 And he was like, you know, isn't this great?
 And I was like, yeah.
 He's like, and how did you hear that song?
 Man, I've been listening to that since I can remember, since I was, like, 3, you know?
 And so Clay came up with the idea of doing this band.
 And, you know, like he said, you know, on a few occasions, you know, being, you know, from the outside, you know, looking in and thinking about the music and hearing it and how, you know, it's just not as popular or not as existent as it is where we're from, you know, out in the world...

 ROSS: And it was funny when I first came with - to them with the idea - I mean, to make a long story short, they were early mentors of mine, and we kept in touch.
 And I left for New York City almost 15 years ago to pursue jazz music.
-And lots of, you know, roads happened musically and opportunities and things.
-But these are, like, key relationships in my life and friends.
 And everywhere I'd go, I'd - especially involved in the world music community - I'd see all these groups celebrating music from all over the world.

 And I said, well, man, no one is really doing this contemporary version of our music from South Carolina and this music that sort of by happens chance (ph) was music that inspired me deeply and even as a young man.
 And I wanted to try to share that with the world, and I knew exactly who I wanted to do it with.
 And when I first brought them the idea, they really laughed at me, man (laughter).
 I mean, they were like - they were kind of like, well, why would we do that?
 (Laughter).